JustinM1/VaporS3Signer/README.md

 VaporS3Signer makes it extremely easy to generate V4 auth headers and pre-signed URLs by adding an extension to `Droplet`.

 #####V4 Auth Headers
+- All required headers for the request are created automatically, with the option to add more for individual use cases.

 ```ruby
 let drop = Droplet()